Bphreaker/Swift-Support-Plugin/README.md

 `cordova plugin add cordova-plugin-add-swift-support --save`

-If needed, add a Bridging-Header file in your plugin in order to import frameworks.
+If needed, add a prefixed Bridging-Header file in your plugin in order to import frameworks (MyPlugin-Bridging-Header.h for instance).
+As an example you can have a look to this [plugin](https://github.com/akofman/cordova-plugin-dbmeter).

 ## License